SabreTools/MPF/CHANGELIST.md

 - Add framework for deleteable files
 - Add deleteable file lists for Redumper and DIC
 - Add optional file deletion
+- Rearrange OptionsWindow to be easier to navigate

 ### 2.7.2 (2023-10-17)